tolmachevroman/mqtt-aosp-demo/android/mqtt/README.md

 **Complexity**

-- More complex than simpler MQTT clients (e.g., Eclipse Paho)
+- More complex than some alternative MQTT client libraries
 - Steeper learning curve for advanced features
 - May be overkill for simple use cases
 - Impact: Our module abstracts this complexity away